-What happens after SBA receives a small business size standard protest or request for a formal size determination?
+What happens after Small Business Administration (SBA) receives a small business size standard protest or request for a formal size determination?

-Knowing the key points of a size protest can help a company to be responsive and not lose out a possible victory by failing to adequately complete the SBA for 355 or failing to submit a timely response.
+Knowing the key points of a size protest can help a company to be responsive and not lose out a possible victory by failing to adequately complete the SBA Form 355 or failing to submit a timely response.
 When you are required to submit information on the SBA Form 355, you must fully complete the document before sending to the SBA.

 When SBA receives a size protest, the SBA Area Director for Government Contracting will notify the contracting officer, the protested small business, and the protestor that the size protest has been filed.

-If the protest pertains to a requirement involving SBA’s HUBZone program, the Area Director will also notify the D/HUB of the protest.
+If the protest pertains to a requirement involving SBA’s HUBZone Certification Program, the Area Director will also notify the D/HUB of the protest.

 If the protest pertains to a requirement set aside for WOSBs or EDWOSBs, the Area Director will also notify SBA’s Director for Government Contracting of the protest.